 By Laura Slot, 2010 ~ 8 minute read

-Daniel Frey was walking down a corridor at Lehman College in the Bronx when suddenly he thought he heard the janitors shouting obscene words at him.
-Frey, then 22, had no idea what was going on.
+David Faye was walking down a corridor at Lehman College in the Bronx when suddenly he thought he heard the janitors shouting obscene words at him.
+Faye, then 22, had no idea what was going on.
 Later, he learned that the angry voices were caused by his paranoid schizophrenia.

 “I wanted to have my emotions back,” he whispered during a recent interview, staring at the wall in his living room to ignore the hallucinations he was seeing outside the windows.
 “I wanted to have my instincts back.”

-In the 1950s, Frey would have been among the hundreds of thousands of severely mentally ill patients living in psychiatric hospitals across the U.S. But most of those hospitals closed between the 1950s and 1990s, eliminating 93 percent of all beds in a process known as “deinstitutionalization.”
+No dignified solutions for Faye’s situation currently exist.
+Between the 1950s and 1990s, most of the psychiatric hospitals across the U.S. closed, eliminating 93 percent of all beds in a process known as “deinstitutionalization.”
 Placing people in the community was made possible by the introduction of a promising new antipsychotic drug called Thorazine, as well as a rights movement on behalf of the mentally ill, who were sometimes held in squalid conditions without therapy or hope of recovery.
 The tax money saved through closing the institutions was made available through grants to non-profit organizations willing to take up the challenge of caring for the psychiatric population.

 Many Americans considered community-based services not only a cheaper and more efficient way of dealing with the mentally ill, but also a more humane approach that holds out hope many will be able to function in society.
 The current economic downturn, however, has put those services under tremendous pressure.